elatov/elatov.github.io/_posts/2012-10-08-esx-host-receives-warning-host-is-running-in-audit-mode-your-configuration-will-not-be-persistent-across-reboots-error-message.md

 	Sep 26 18:22:28 vmkernel: TSC: 1899066536 cpu0:0)BootConfig: 110: auditMode = TRUE

 It looks like AuditMode was set to true.
-Checking out the &#8216;boot.cfg&#8217; file, I saw the following:
+Checking out the 'boot.cfg' file, I saw the following:

 	~ # cat /bootbank/boot.cfg